2012 Bangladesh Premier League player auction

 The players auction for the 2012 Bangladesh Premier League was held on 19 January 2012 at the Hotel Radisson, Dhaka.
-Each franchise can sign a total of 10 local players and 8 foreign players, and can play up to 5 foreign players in each match.
+Each franchise could sign a total of 10 local players and 8 foreign players, and could play no more than 5 foreign players in each match.
 Each franchise will also have one domestic icon player in their team.
-Players were allowed to set their base price between $20,000 to $100,000.
+Players were allowed to set their base price between $20,000 and $100,000.

 Player list

 Domestic players

 Domestic players with top three base prices for the auction are listed below:

 Icon players will receive 15% salary more than the highest cost local player.